 C. “Private Road” means a way privately owned and maintained over which there are no public rights of access.

 2. Call of meeting.
-When 4 or more parcels of land are benefited by a private road, private way or bridge as an easement or by fee ownership of the private road, private way or bridge, the owners of any 3 or more of the parcels, as long as at least 3 of the parcels are owned by different persons, may make written application to a notary public to call a meeting.
+When 4 or more parcels of land are benefited by a private road, public easement not repaired or maintained by the municipality or bridge, as an easement or by fee ownership of the private road, public easement or bridge, the owners of any 3 or more of the parcels, as long as at least 3 of the parcels are owned by different persons, may make written application to a notary public to call a meeting.
 The notary may issue a warrant or similar written notice setting forth the time, place and purpose of the meeting.
-Copies of the warrant or similar written notice must be mailed by means of the United States Postal Service to the owners of all the parcels benefited by the private road, private way or bridge at the addresses set forth in the municipal tax records at least 30 days before the date of the meeting.
+Copies of the warrant or similar written notice must be mailed by means of the United States Postal Service to the owners of all the parcels benefited by the private road, public easement or bridge at the addresses set forth in the municipal tax records at least 30 days before the date of the meeting.
 The notice must inform the owners of the planned meeting's agenda and specify all items to be voted on, including, but not limited to, all proposed budget items or amendments that will determine the amount of money to be paid by each owner pursuant to subsection 5.
 Subsequent meetings may be called in the same manner or by a commissioner or board appointed at a previous meeting pursuant to subsection 5.

 3. E-mail.
 E-mail may be used as an alternative to United States mail for sending notices and other materials under this section with the agreement of the receiving party as long as the communication includes the current address and telephone number of the sender for purposes of verification.

 4. Voting.
-Each parcel of land benefited by a private road, private way or bridge represents one vote under this section; except that, if the bylaws of the association authorize more than one vote, then each parcel may represent no more than 2 votes under this subsection.
+Each parcel of land benefited by a private road, public easement not repaired or maintained by the municipality or bridge represents one vote under this section; except that, if the bylaws of the association authorize more than one vote, then each parcel may represent no more than 2 votes under this subsection.
 The call to a meeting may state that an owner may elect in writing to appoint another owner to vote in the owner's stead.
 Owners voting by absentee ballot must be polled on all voting items that were not included in the agenda and the final tally must be reported to the owners.

 4-A. Road associations.
-A road association under this subchapter through its commissioner or board may address present and future repair and maintenance of a private road, private way or bridge as authorized by the owners at meetings called and conducted pursuant to this section until the association is dissolved by a majority vote of its members.
+A road association under this subchapter through its commissioner or board may address present and future repair and maintenance of a private road, public easement not repaired or maintained by the municipality or bridge as authorized by the owners at meetings called and conducted pursuant to this section until the association is dissolved by a majority vote of its members.